tejastn10/30_days_of_flutter/README.md

-# flutter_catalog
+# 30 Days of Flutter

 A new Flutter project.

-## Getting Started
+## About the Project

-This project is a starting point for a Flutter application.
+This project is for expanding my knowledge on Flutter by Following Pawan Kumars's [30 days of Flutter Playlist](https://www.youtube.com/playlist?list=PLrjrqTcKCnhTXI2GyPkaQF47inLp6LoIC)

+### Flutter Docs

 A few resources to get you started if this is your first Flutter project: